 This is not a comprehensive guide.
-It’s a, “Sail is scribbling down her things, and has walked outside in the snow with temps between 40F and -30F for a few months, but still has plenty to learn,” random article of nothingness.
+It’s a, “Sail is scribbling down her things, and has walked outside in the snow with temps between 40F and -20F for a few months, but still knows very little,” random article of nothingness.
 Be aware.

 Do your homework.
 If you’re inexperienced, start with small excursions.
 Go for a walk in the types of terrain and/or weather conditions you expect to find on your larger hike, if you’re planning for one.

 When I was teaching in South Dakota, some weeknights I’d take my sleeping pad(s) and bag, and go out into the hills behind our house and cowboy camp in the snow under the stars.
 This may be because I was ridiculously stressed and that’s how I deal… but it also meant that when I started hiking the IAT, I knew I could comfortably spend nights out in the snow in temperatures with sub-zero wind chill, and happily wake up, drag my gear inside, and go teach students their science.